The Bankrate promise

 Either way, your interest rate and costs will be higher than they would be without LPMI, but you won’t be paying monthly mortgage insurance premiums, so your total payment might be cheaper.
 In some cases, it can be much cheaper.

-How much does lender-paid PMI cost?
+How much does lender-paid mortgage insurance cost?

 How high that percentage increase will be depends on a few factors, most importantly your credit score and the size of your down payment.
 As with all loans, the higher your score and down payment, the lower your costs will likely be.